ApolloTang/react-redux-tutorial/README.md

 # react-tutorial

 Each folder is a lesson.
-If you are on OSX<sup>1</sup>, create a node_modules/ directory at the top level folder<sup>2</sup>:
+If you are on OSX, create a node_modules/ directory at the top level folder:

 ```sh
 mkdir node_modules
 ```

-You only have to create this node_modules/ directory once.
-After that you can go to each lesson folder to run npm install
+After that you can go to the first lesson folder to run npm install

 ```sh
 cd <lesson-dir>
 npm i
 ```

+You only have to do npm install once because node_modules/ in each lesson is symbolically link to the node_modules/ folder in the top directory once.

+The above installation instruction won't work for Windows, please read footnote [1] for work around.

-To play with a lesson, spin up webpack dev server<sup>3</sup>:
+To play with a lesson, spin up webpack dev server (Windows user, please read footnote [2]):

 ```sh
 npm start